Shoenemann/odin-landing-page/README.md

 # odin-landing-page
-The Odin Project - CSS project in Foundations Course
+The Odin Project - CSS and Flexbox project in Foundations Course